svalkiers/clusTCR/docs/clustering/how-to-use.md

 #### CSV

 To quickly store the clusters to file, the `write_to_csv` method can be used.
-A path is optional, as *clusTCR* will otherwise save it in the current directory.
+A path is optional, by default *clusTCR* will save it in the current directory.
 ```python
 output.write_to_csv()
 ```